 Many people know that

 dyslexia is a challenge with reading.
-But in fact, it’s more than that.
+But it’s more than that.
 Dyslexia is a challenge with language.
-That can make it hard to recognize all of the signs.
+That can make it hard to spot the signs.
 For instance, why would trouble with rhyming be a sign of trouble with reading?

 Dyslexia can also cause trouble with spelling,